jwcherney/jwcherney/README.md

-## Software Engineer at Ford Labs
+## Software Engineer at Ford Ford Motor Company

 - 🔭 I’m currently working on ...
-[PeopleMover](https://www.peoplemover.ford.com) in [Ford Labs](https://azureford.sharepoint.com/sites/fordlabs/SitePages/Home.aspx)
+[PeopleMover](https://github.com/FordLabs/PeopleMover) in [Ford Labs](https://fordlabs.com/)
 - 🌱 I’m <del>currently</del> **always** learning ...
 - 👯 I’m looking to collaborate on ... *Not sure.
 Always looking for something that grabs my interest.*
 - 🤔 I’m looking for help with ... *Not sure.
 There is a lot out there to learn, so the list keeps changing.*
 - 💬 Ask me about ... **My family, and ask to see pictures, but only if you want to grind a meeting to a halt or spin it off in various tangents.**
-- 📫 How to reach me: Slack or email :email:
+- 📫 How to reach me: email :email:
 - ⚡ Fun fact:

   Human nature with respect to new technologies: